SaChiaChe/Image-Retreival/README.md

 ### hw2.ipynb

 All the experiments and results are all reported in `hw2.ipynb`,long with some comments and findings of the experiments.
-(BTW, the tables appears to be weird on github, but looks fine when running on local jupyter notebook)

 ## Built With